jsiek/deduce/README.md

 the clauses as pattern-matching on the union's alternatives.
 In the second clause, the pattern `node(n, next)` includes two pattern variables `n` and `next` that bind the two sub-parts of the node.
-The expression after the `=` specified the return value of the function.
+The expression after the `=` specifies the return value of the function.
 The clause `empty` says that the length is `0`.
 The second clause says that the length is one plus the length of the rest of the linked list.
 Note that the recursive call `length(next)` is allowed